wtnwin111/interview/README.md

         assume C = c1c2c3c4(between A and B), when (c1+c2+c3+c4)/4 > 7 count one, otherwise not.
         such as 8675, (8+6+7+5)/4 < 7 not count one, 8695, (8+6+9+7)/4 > 7 count one.
         Write code time complexity is O(logA + logB)  [Google]
+    58) Given a int N, write code to find the N which is the closet number is power of 2.

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?